-Sewing a dress or bag can usually cost more than if you bought it at the store.
-But, it doesn't have to be that way.
-Sewing can be budget friendly and I've compiled this guide to help you.
+Sewing your own dress or bag usually costs more than buying one.
+But, it doesn't always have to be that way.
+Sewing can be budget friendly and I've compiled this big guide to help you sew on the cheap.

-When I first started sewing, the craft stores weren't half of what they are now.
-They offered one rotary cutter, a few boxes of pins, and 1/3 of the fabric selection they have now.
+When I first started sewing, the craft stores weren't even close to what they are now.
+They offered one style of a rotary cutter, a box of pins, and had a 1/3 of the fabric selection they have now.
 Times have changed and the variety has grown tremendously!
-Hooray!
-Sales are more prominent now along with budget sewing items.
 You can get everything you need to create your masterpieces, without breaking the bank!
 Do you really need 6 different pairs of scissors?
 Not really.
-Think needs vs. wants.
+Think needs vs. wants when you start sewing.
 Ask yourself what a minimalist would do, and you'll be good. ;)

-Grab some coffee and a snack, this is a long one.
+Grab some coffee or tea and a snack, this is a long one.

 What You'll Learn

 Get up early, grab some coffee, and hit those garage sales.
 Friday and Saturday mornings are your best bet.
 Oftentimes yard sales are a sewist's goldmine.
 They can have boxes of fabric that someone gave them from who knows where and when.
 If you're a vintage fan, this is where to shop!
 They'll usually have sheets too.
 Sheets yield a lot of yardage in sewing terms.
 Garage sales are also the best places to "wheel and deal".
 If you show interest, they may even pull out more stuff that's hiding in the back of the garage.